redpanda-data/connect/docs/cookbook/streaming-aws-s3-archives.md

     unarchive:
       format: tar
   - type: split
-  - type: combine
+  - type: batch
-    combine:
+    batch:
-      parts: 10 # The size of message batches to send to Kafka
+      count: 10 # The size of message batches to send to Kafka
 ```

 The processors in this example start off with a simple decompress and unarchive
 of the payload.
 This results in a single payload of multiple documents.
 The
 split processor turns this payload into individual messages.

 The final processor is optional.
-It is a combine stage that bundles the
+It is a batch stage that bundles the individual
-individual messages back into batches to be sent to the Kafka topic, increasing
+messages back into batches to be sent to the Kafka topic, increasing the
-the throughput.
-If the combine processor is used it should be a factor of the
+throughput.
+If the batch processor is used it should be a factor of the number
-number of messages inside the S3 archives.
-The size also needs to be low enough
+of messages inside the S3 archives.
+The size also needs to be low enough so that
-so that the overall size of the batch doesn't exceed the maximum bytes of a
+the overall size of the batch doesn't exceed the maximum bytes of a Kafka
-Kafka request.
+request.

 These processors are heavy on CPU, which is why they are configured inside the
 pipeline section.
 This allows you to explicitly set the number of parallel